panawita/goit-markup-hw-03/README.md

-HTML with GoIT homework 1
+HTML & CSS with GoIT homework 3